Follow

 Max Payne 3

-The long awaited third Max Payne game finally arrived in May 2012, courtesy of a new developer for the series, Rockstar Vancouver.
-Set eight years after the conclusion of Max Payne 2, an aging Max Payne faces one final chance to redeem himself.
+The long-awaited third Max Payne game finally arrived in May 2012, courtesy of Rockstar Vancouver.
+Eight years after the end of Max Payne 2, an aging, burnt-out Max finds one last chance to redeem himself while working as a bodyguard for a rich family in Brazil.

 Feel like I killed WAY too many guys